DonAdam2/webpack-react-boilerplate/README.md

 ## It has the following mocks for Jest:

-- MockReduxProvider => for mocking redux provider
+- renderWithRedux => overrides the render method of RTL with redux
-- MockReactIntlProvider => for mocking react-intl provider (if you are using it you need to download it)
+- renderWithReactIntl => overrides the render method of RTL with react-intl provider (if you are using it you need to download it)
-- MockRouter => for mocking react router
+- renderWithRouter => overrides the render method of RTL with react router
-- OverrideRenderOfRTL => overrides the render method of RTL with all providers
+- RenderWithProviders => overrides the render method of RTL with all providers

 ## Prerequisites: